Life insurance

 Does the premium increase every year?

-There are lots of life insurance policies under the sun, but with a "level premium" policy like the term life insurance offered by Fabric, your premiums are fixed.
+There are lots of life insurance policies under the sun, but with a "level premium" policy like the term life insurance offered by Fabric by Gerber Life, your premiums are fixed.
 That means that you'll get a rate once you start your policy, and your premiums will be unchanged throughout the 15 years of your term.
+Note that other terms are available too, up to 30 years.

 Do I need to take a health exam to get a 15-year term life policy?

 That depends.
-In the traditional life insurance world, you would've needed to undergo a life insurance health exam.
-But more companies, including Fabric, are offering no-exam life insurance policies that let you skip the exam by using algorithms to help assess your risk levels in other ways.
+Some companies, including Fabric, offer no-exam life insurance policies that usually let folks skip the exam by using algorithms to help assess risk levels in other ways.

 What happens when those 15 years are over?